Chuggintonsv2/BlckCDraft/README.md

 - **IPFS storage**: Encrypted message content is stored on IPFS (simulated in this demo)
 - **Blockchain logging**: Only message metadata is stored on-chain via events (sender, recipient hash, IPFS hash)
 - **Single-page application**: Everything runs in the browser - no backend required
+- **Zero-gas option**: Can run in simulation mode without spending any ETH

 ## Technology Stack